-Synopsis: Strong Force Model for Weak Force Reactions
+Synopsis: Strong Force Calculations for Weak Force Reactions

 Nuclear forces come in two varieties: strong and weak.
 The strong force involves quark-quark interactions, while the weak force is mainly responsible for radioactive decays.
-While the two forces behave differently, for the first time, new theoretical work applies a strong-force model to determine parameters of two weak-force processes: proton-proton fusion and tritium beta decay.
+While the two forces behave differently, for the first time, new theoretical work uses calculations based on the strong force to determine parameters of two weak-force processes: proton-proton fusion and tritium beta decay.
 The values calculated by the NPLQCD Collaboration are consistent with experimental observations.
 With further refinements, this work could lead to a better understanding of astrophysical nuclear processes and neutrino physics.

 The strong force is described by quantum chromodynamics (QCD), which is notoriously difficult to solve because the strong attraction between quarks does not decrease with distance.
 Physicists have dealt with QCD’s intractability by performing calculations on a four-dimensional lattice.
 Lattice QCD provides approximate solutions that become more and more accurate as the lattice spacing is shrunk to zero.